 Most everything on the island will be closed on Good Friday (19 April) and Easter Sunday (21 April).
 The forts in Old San Juan, El Yunque National Forest, and beaches are open.
 The Passion of Christ is played out in many towns across the island … most notably in Old San Juan and Luquillo.

 April 19: Passion Plays on Good Friday

 Being a predominately Christian island, the traditional Lenten re-enactment of the Passion of Christ occurs in a number of towns across the island on Good Friday.
 These Passion Plays depict the last supper, Christ’s trial, suffering, and death.
 They are often acted out following a route through the streets of the town, usually starting at the church on the town square.
 The ones we know about are:

 - Old San Juan – starting at the cathedral at 3pm

 - Arecibo – starting at the cathedral of San Felipe at 3pm, in the town plaza

 - Luquillo – starting at the San José Iglesia Catolica at 3pm, in the town plaza

-El Morro and San Cristobal Forts in Old San Juan will be free to visit during National Park Week.
+El Morro and San Cristobal Forts in Old San Juan will be free to visit on April 20, to commemorate National Park Week.

 In April 1797, San Juan was under siege by the British Royal Navy, and was nearly overtaken by the British Crown.
 However, Old San Juan was well defended by the colonial forces, especially by the Fixed Regiment of Puerto Rico, a military corps of soldiers born in the Island.
 This annual event commemorates the battle that protected San Juan.
-You can read what we have to say about it, or you can get more info from the Regimiento Fijo de Puerto Rico web site.
+You can read what we have to say about it, or you can get more info from the Regimiento Fijo de Puerto Rico web site or their Facebook page.